alexbinary/SQLite.swiftly/Design Documents/01-general-design.md

 exist or should exist in the database, the columns in the tables, and the data type of each column.

-Our system requires users to explicitly express the schema they need to use before doing anything.
-This gives the system knowledge about the database that users are manipulating, and helps prevent inconsistencies and errors due to an implicit schema definition that manifests itself indirectly on multiple places.

-### Internal state machines
+Most systems do not expose this concept.
+Users use their knowledge of the database to produce queries that are fed in the system.
+This is error prone as users may have the database schema wrong (e.g. forget about a recent change) when they write the queries, and results in the database schema being expressed indirectly throught the various queries.
+Any future change in the schema requires changing all queries that are impacted by the change, which is both tedious and error prone.

+*SQLite.swiftly* requires users to explicitly declare the schema they need to use, and encourages doing it in the most type safe way possible.
+Users build objects that describe the tables, columsn, and data types.
+When requesting an operation to be performed on the database, instead of passing every individual piece of schema like the table and individual columns name, they pass objects that encapsulates everything.
+When the schema changes, only the definition object needs to be updated, and by leveraging Swift's type system, *SQLite.swiftly* can detect errors and inconsistencies at build time.

+### SQLite API details

 Part of a user's goal: no
 Exposed: no

-SQLite objects have an internal state machine that requires that interractions with the object happen in a certain way.
-This is an implementation details related to the SQLite canonical APIs that has no impact on higher level concepts that we expose to the user.
-That is why these are hidden from the user.

-### API details

-Part of a user's goal: no
-Exposed: no

-The details of the SQLite canonical APIs have no impact on higher level concepts that we expose to the user.
-That is why these are hidden from the user.
+The details of the SQLite canonical APIs, like methods names, low level data types, or state machines that must be respected, have no impact on higher level concepts. *SQLite.swiftly* completly hides this from users.

 ## Quality and development experience

-The system under development is subject to the highest standard of quality, both in the final product and in the methodology.
+*SQLite.swiftly* is subject to the highest standard of quality, both in the final product and in the methodology.

 In all aspect of the system, the code is clean, minimalist, and strives for efficiency.